mattfeltonma/azure-backup-demo/exercises/exercise6.md

-## Exercise 6 - Backup Azure File Share with Azure Backup
+## Exercise 6 - Backup and Restore Azure File Shares

 In this exercise you will an Azure File share.